Command-line Interface (CLI)

 cpanel

-imunify360-agent backup-systems init cloudlinux
+imunify360-agent backup-systems init cpanel

 Backup initialization process is in progress

-imunify360-agent backup-systems check cloudlinux
+imunify360-agent backup-systems status

 Blacklist